ibm-cloud-docs/netezza/webconsole/get-strt.md

    1. Click on your {{site.data.keyword.netezza_short}} instance.
       You are now on the **Service instance details** page where the CRN is displayed.

    After you log in to the {{site.data.keyword.netezza_short}} web console, you are on the home page.
+   If you leave your session idle in a web browser for 30 minutes, you are automatically logged out of the web console.

    Choose a light mode or dark mode for a better web console experience.
    {: tip}